tylerlrhodes/blog2/content/posts/A-Summary-of-Girards-Triangular-Desire.md

 Don Quixote's reality, and the reality of the priest, for example, is a relatively straight forward.

-The absurdity of Don Quixote's enchantments become comic not out of some fixed "true reality" of which he alone is excluded and truly insane within in an absolute sense.
-They are absurd and comic because of the incompatible realities shared by the characters (and readers) and the conflicting transfiguration of reality.

 Through a contrast of the realities of the characters within the novel, a process *suggested* implicitly, not explicitly, the malleable nature of metaphysical reality and desire becomes apparent.
 Coupled with the